transp-or/pedestrian-control-simulator/README.md

 Molyneaux, N. A. (2021).
 Dynamic control strategies for managing pedestrian flows (No. 8200).
 EPFL.

 ### TLTR ###
-If you are confortable with Scala and SBT, then this should suffice to get the simulation tool to run.
+If you are comfortable with Scala and SBT, then this should suffice to get the simulation tool to run.

 1. install scala and sbt
 2. download and publish locally with sbt the dxf-parser and the power-voronoi packages from https://github.com/transp-or/pedestrian-control-tools